AYLIEN/datascience-project-quickstarter/examples/aylien-zs-classifier/README.md

 #### Using the service

-We also include an example service to demonstrate exposing your library via a REST API.
+We also include a service to expose this library via a REST API.
 Use `make run` to get the service running locally.
 You can now create and interact with a classifier via post requests:

 | Endpoint | Request Format | Explanation |